H.H. Pope Francis

 H.E.
-Lorena Castillo de Varela, First Lady of Panama
+Lorena Castillo de Varela, Former First Lady of Panama

-“I would like to thank the GNRC for organizing and bringing together faith leaders and other key stakeholders to jointly discuss the vital issue of children’s security.
-Children must be treated equally irrespective of social status, race, religion, or any other differentiation.
-Love conquers all.”
+The First Lady lauded the GNRC for organizing and bringing together faith leaders and other key stakeholders to jointly discuss the vital issue of children’s security.
+She called for equal treatment of children irrespective of social status, race, religion, or any other ‘differentiation’.

 H.E.
-Dr. Jakaya Mrisho Kikwete, President of the United Republic of Tanzania
+Dr. Jakaya Mrisho Kikwete, Former President of the United Republic of Tanzania

-“Allow me to take this opportunity to commend the GNRC for its initiatives and programs on promoting child poverty eradication, children’s rights, protection of the environment, ethical and peace education, and empowering children and young people.
-I implore you to continue the good work you are doing.
+“Allow me to take this opportunity to commend the GNRC for its initiatives and programs on promoting child poverty eradication, children’s rights, protection of the environment, ethics and peace education, and empowering children and young people.
+I implore you to continue the good work.
 The good thing about it is that it crosses the boundaries of faith.
-Please keep up the good work.”
+Keep it up.”

-“Ladies and Gentlemen, I conclude by declaring my full support for the poverty initiative, which will be launched tomorrow here in Dar es Salaam.
-I call upon all the other First Ladies from around the world to support this noble initiative and where possible work with GNRC to fulfill this historical duty.
-On my part, I assure you that we will walk with you on this journey.”
+“Ladies and Gentlemen, I conclude by declaring my full support for the poverty initiative.
+I call upon all the other First Ladies from around the world to support this noble initiative and where possible work with GNRC to fulfill this historical duty.”

 Mr. Kul Gautam, then Deputy Executive Director, UNICEF, at the 2nd GNRC Forum